Kissimmee Prairie Preserve appears above, an excellent amateur astronomer friendly Florida dark sky site (not in Kissimmee) image by Jason W. Higley

 FLORIDA DARK SKY SITES

-The image below is cropped from a recent 2016 science paper The New World Atlas of Artificial Night Sky Brightness.
+The image below is cropped from an image featured in a 2016 science paper The New World Atlas of Artificial Night Sky Brightness.
 White represents the brightest light pollution areas, blue the darkest skies.

 This image is a composite assembled from data acquired by the NASA/NOAA Suomi NPP satellite in April and October 2012.